 |

 enemies ("Night of the Long Knives"), and Röhm's photo was

-removed from subsequent Nazi publications. (author's
+removed from subsequent Nazi publications.
+In the photos shown earlier

 chief is Röhm's successor Viktor Lutze,

-and the SS chief is, of course, Heinrich Himmler. |
+and the SS chief is, of course, Heinrich Himmler.
+This group is shown in

+|